Resident234/php.net/pages/www.php.net_function.imageantialias.php.md

 imagecopyresampled($destImage,$srcImage,0,0,0,0,
 $realWidth,$realHeight,$srcWidth,$srcHeight);

-// now just do whatever you want with &apos;$destImage&apos; (e.g. display or output to file!)
+// now just do whatever you want with '$destImage' (e.g. display or output to file!)
 ?>
 ```